Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

 \subsubsection{Concerns around validity and evaluation}

 Participants considered whether LLMs would produce valid, usable outputs for research.
-Participants cited that LLMs produce hallucinations and incorrect information. \textit{``LLMs can give you wrong information''} said P18, and P4 agreed: \textit{``some points are just wrong.''} More broadly, participants often found that LLM, specifically ChatGPT, outputs were vague, odd, or missing what they considered key aspects: \textit{``they're getting some of these broad ideas, but maybe the variables or the concepts that are in this theory are a little off or they might be different theories,''} P6 shared, and P16 said \textit{``the LLMs tend to write really generically and I would have concerns.''} They sometimes conclude these tools may not work for their qualitative research due to these limitations.
+In particular, participants explained that the specific issues they feared or observed with LLM outputs included hallucinations, label assignment errors, or overly general responses. \textit{``LLMs can give you wrong information''} said P18, and P4 agreed: \textit{``some points are just wrong.''} More broadly, participants often found that LLM--- specifically ChatGPT--- outputs were vague, odd, or missing key points: \textit{``they're getting some of these broad ideas, but maybe the variables or the concepts that are in this theory are a little off or they might be different theories,''} P6 shared, and P16 said \textit{``the LLMs tend to write really generically and I would have concerns.''} Researchers sometimes conclude these tools may not work for their qualitative research due to these limitations.
 Researchers shared that the practice of collecting data (like interviews) themselves gave them an intimate understanding of the data, which could help them guard against misinterpretation of the data through an LLM's hallucination or misconstrual (P16, P20).

 Researchers also reported uncertainty regarding the best way to validate and evaluate LLM performance in a way that aligns with their research community.
 P18 shared that LLMs \textit{``are all constantly being updated [...]
-So the model is always changing, and that means that the output that you get is always changing.''} In response to these concerns about validity and reproducibility, many participants emphasized that checking the LLM's outputs is key being confident in the use of these tools in research (P5, P7, P10, P14, P18, P19, P20) and some others also mention that it is unacceptable to not check outputs (P1, P5, P18).
+So the model is always changing, and that means that the output that you get is always changing.''} In response to these concerns about validity, many participants emphasized that checking the LLM's outputs is key to being confident in the use of these tools in research (P5, P7, P10, P14, P18, P19, P20) and some others also mention that it is unacceptable to not check outputs (P1, P5, P18).
 P10, for example, emphasized the need for researchers to take responsibility: \textit{``there needs to be some sort of oversight because there will be an error or mistake through using LLMs, and it's on the researcher to catch those errors or to have some safeguard.''}